wecode-bootcamp-korea/46-2nd-B1A4-backend/README.md

 Our backend API is the central point for handling CRUD (Create, Read, Update, Delete) operations for our frontend application.
 The API's endpoints are primarily categorized into the following:

-User endpoints: These endpoints allow users to perform CRUD operations on their own user accounts, such as creating a new account, logging in, and updating their profile information.
+**User endpoints**: These endpoints allow users to perform CRUD operations on their own user accounts, such as creating a new account, logging in, and updating their profile information.

-Host Space endpoints: These endpoints allow users to perform CRUD operations on hosted spaces, such as creating a new space, listing a space for rent, and updating a space's information.
+**Host Space endpoints**: These endpoints allow users to perform CRUD operations on hosted spaces, such as creating a new space, listing a space for rent, and updating a space's information.

-Reservation endpoints: These endpoints allow users to perform CRUD operations on reservations, such as creating a new reservation, viewing a reservation, and canceling a reservation.
+**Reservation endpoints**: These endpoints allow users to perform CRUD operations on reservations, such as creating a new reservation, viewing a reservation, and canceling a reservation.
 Space endpoints: These endpoints are used to display studios and details of each studio.
 They can also be used for filtering.

 </br>